 Molly Ottaviano, LPCC

 I am a Licensed Professional Clinical Counselor through the State of Ohio Counselor, Social Worker, and Family Therapist Board.
 I have a Master’s degree in Clinical Mental Health Counseling from the University of Dayton and a Bachelor’s of Arts degree in Psychology from The Ohio State University.
-I work with clients of all ages, however I have a special interest in working with children and adolescents who may be experiencing adoption/foster care related issues.
+I specialize in working with complex and developmental trauma, attachment, and traumatic grief, and work with clients of all ages.
+I have a special interest and specialized training in working with children and adolescents who may be experiencing adoption/foster care related issues.
 It is important for me to be able to provide my clients with an accepting, respectful, non-judgmental environment in which they feel safe and supported.

 I am EMDR trained and utilize an integrative approach that is based on the individual’s personal goals.
 I implement a variety of trauma-informed therapeutic techniques, including: attachment work, somatic experiences, mindfulness, cognitive-behavioral therapy, and Internal Family Systems.
 In addition to working with individuals, I volunteer as a Traumatic Grief Counselor at Camp Lionheart (www.camplionheart.org) for one week every summer.
 I have also presented on managing mood disorders and suicide prevention methods while working for The American Foundation for Suicide Prevention.